-Child welfare work is hard.
+Working as a home visitor is hard.
 When you spend all day working with families who need a lot of support, it can be difficult to focus on your own well-being.
 One of the best things about the Protective Factors Framework is that it applies to everyone - including you and your family!
-Thinking about how to put protective factors into play in your own life can help you keep going in the face of the daily challenges of doing child welfare work.
+Thinking about how to put protective factors into play in your own life can help you keep going in the face of the daily challenges of your job.